scheinerman/WordleSolver.jl/README.md

 ### Repeated letters

-If the code word or the guess has repeated letters.
+Here is how we deal with the situation when the code word or the guess has repeated letters.

 When scoring a guess, we first check for letters that are correct and in the correct position; they get scored `2`.

 If there is a letter in the word that is in the correct position, it now gets a `1`, but what should we do if that letter appears twice in the word.
 For example, suppose the word we are trying to find is `ANKLE` and we guess `KARMA`.
 There are two `A`s in `KARMA`, neither in the correct position.
 In this case, we assign a `1` to the first `A` and a `0` to the second.
 ```julia